Step 1: Decide on a Company Type and Name

 Company Structure

+Most limited companies incorporated in Hong Kong are private companies limited by shares.
 A private limited company in Hong Kong requires at least one director who is a natural person and one company secretary.
-If the company has one director only, the sole director cannot also be the company secretary at the same time.
+If the company has only one director, the sole director cannot also be the company secretary at the same time.
 If the company secretary is a natural person, he/she should ordinarily reside in Hong Kong.
 If the company secretary is a body corporate, its registered office or place of business should be in Hong Kong.
 A non-Hong Kong resident can be appointed as a director.
+The registered office of the company must be situated in Hong Kong.
+There is no requirement for shareholders to be Hong Kong residents.
+The sole shareholder can also be a director of the company.

 Significant Controllers Register

-To enhance transparency of corporate beneficial ownership in order to fulfil Hong Kong’s international obligations, the Companies Ordinance requires a company incorporated in Hong Kong to obtain and maintain up-to-date beneficial ownership information by way of keeping a
+To enhance transparency of corporate beneficial ownership and fulfil Hong Kong’s international obligations, the Companies Ordinance requires any companies, such as a limited liability partnership (LLP) or limited company incorporated in Hong Kong, to obtain and maintain up-to-date beneficial ownership information by keeping a Significant Controllers Register.
+This register must be open for inspection by law enforcement officers upon demand.